redweasel/web-vlog/README.md

 * [`web-vlog` documentation](https://docs.rs/web-vlog)

 `web-vlog` implements `v-log` with the goal of being feature complete but minimal in size.
 This goal is achieved by offloading the drawing to a webbrowser.
-The webpage is served exactly once before changing to a websocket connection, which handles the potentially high datarates.
-This setup doesn't have the performance of a direct GPU renderer, but it has decent performance at very little compiletime and runtime cost for the vlogging process itself.
+The webpage is served on `localhost` including a websocket connection for one client.
+This setup doesn't have the performance of a direct GPU renderer, but it is decent with very little compiletime and runtime cost for the vlogging process itself.

 The webpage uses SVG to render the vlogging surfaces and provides clickable links to open the relevant lines in VSCode.